Alex-Dinu/Demo-Code/README.md

     void LogError(Exception ex, params object[] data);

 #### Entity Framework Core
 Being a .NETCore solution, EFCore is being used.
+While most of the demos do not require a database, some calls under the EFCore menu item do, so you would need to perform the following steps:

+ 1. Install the Wide World Importers database
+	1.1 Download the [**WideWorldImporters-Standard.bak**](https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Standard.bak) backup database in order to restore it from this [site](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0).
+2. Compile the application stored procedures in Infrastructure.Database.SQL.StoredProcedures
+3. Update the EFCore connection string in the appsettings file.

 #### AutoMapper
 AutoMapper is a library I use to map the different data objects that are passed between the different layers in Clean Architecture solution.